p1ho/google-analytics-api/README.md

   "viewId": "view-Id-authorized-for-your-service-account"
 }
 ```
 * Download [php-cs-fixer-v2.phar](https://cs.symfony.com/download/php-cs-fixer-v2.phar) and place into project root.
-After this is done you can run `$ composer test` in the command line to autofix the styling.
+After this is done you can run `$ composer style-fix` in the command line to autofix the styling.

 # Contributors
 |[![](https://github.com/p1ho.png?size=50)](https://github.com/p1ho)